- Number of Plays: 27

 The shopping phase is where the game heats up!
 Each player has one opportunity to buy a single tile from any opponent.
 The questions begin to pile on, do you buy from the player to your left, giving them extra money for their purchasing action?
 You really want the tile with 3 sheep from the person to your right, but they’re furthest ahead on the score track, should you really be giving them extra money?
 They don’t even need the sheep!
 They just priced it higher specifically because they know you get extra points for sheep!
 Ahh!

-If I can close off that lake, the bonus points for ships doubles
+If I can close off that pasture, my bonus points for cabins doubles

 You can always choose to pass instead of buying of course, but that’s rarely a good move.
 Many of the scoring objectives grant points for having tiles arranged in a specific shape (such as having three or more tiles in a column).
 There’s also the bonus objective scrolls nestled in some terrains that can have their points doubled if its terrain gets completed.
 This means ANY TILE is often better than passing.
 Everyone buying buying tiles from each other keeps the money in the economy (rather than it being lost to the central bank), which in turn encourages others to spend more money and raise the prices on their tiles next round.